R-a-y-Zhang/hackerhour/talk.md

 out of you mind.
 Let's begin!

 ## Basics
+### Why
-As a computer scientist, there are a few tools which you are required to be comfortable with whether or not you want to or not.
-One of these things is the terminal.
+As a programmer, there are a few tools which you are required to be comfortable with whether or not you want to or not.
+One of these things is the terminal, the tool which our forefathers wielded before we had cute little icons and nice colors to look at.
+A time where speeds were measured in KHz instead of GHz.
+A time when pong was considered fun.
 Some might find it intimidating, some might find it annoying to use (I mean, why would you when there are other tools that does everything that the terminal does but with a GUI), and some might be familiar or even embrace it.
 However you feel about it, you will need to be comfortable with it because at some point, you will be called upon to use it.
-Whether it is your primary interface or if one day, your machine suddenly fails to boot and you must enter into single-user mode and all you are greeted with an onimous message saying that emergency mode has been activated and below it a blinking cursor, one day you will be asked to use it.
+Whether it is your primary interface or if one day your machine suddenly fails to boot and you are cheerily greeted with the message "Welcome to emergency mode!", because your file system is fsck'd or your windowing system has dropped off the Earth, one day you will be asked to use it.
 This talk will cover the vanilla terminal in POSIX-compliant machines and will not include any commands that are not included in the vanilla versions (I hope).
+Windows will also not be covered because we are not barbarians (there are windows equivalents, and if you are running windows you can ssh into an ilab machine, which can be set up in minutes just ask anyone who has taken cs 211 or above, or if you have the Anniversary Windows 10 update there should be a bash available to you).
 We will also go over some packages that you should install to make your life much easier.
 Now, let us get started.
-## Basics
 ### Syntax for this guide
 - Text not surrounded with anything denote that the text must be there
 - Text surrounded by brackets indicate parameters that must be supplied